How to Study Bible for Beginners: Start with Clarity and Joy

 Do I need commentaries right away?

 Not at first.
 Let Scripture interpret Scripture by reading surrounding passages.
 Later, a concise study Bible note or a trusted commentary can clarify history or genre.
 Use tools to serve your reading, not replace it.
-Keep the main thing—listening to God through His Word—at the center.
+The main thing is listening to God through His Word.

 Let Scripture speak: a few anchor passages for beginners